juju-solutions/bigtop/bigtop-packages/src/charm/hbase/layer-hbase/README.md

 This project's goal is the hosting of very large tables -- billions of rows X millions of columns -- atop clusters of commodity hardware.

-HBase is an open-source, distributed, versioned, column-oriented store modelled after Google's Bigtable: A Distributed Storage System for Structured Data by Chang et al. Just as Bigtable leverages the distributed data storage provided by the Google File System, HBase provides Bigtable-like capabilities on top of
+HBase is an open-source, distributed, versioned, column-oriented store modeled after Google's Bigtable: A Distributed Storage System for Structured Data by Chang et al. Just as Bigtable leverages the distributed data storage provided by the Google File System, HBase provides Bigtable-like capabilities on top of